DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_overview.md

 folder: mydoc
 ---

-The MDO Agent Deck is an agentic AI framework that enables the conversational pre-processing, simulation, optimization, and post-processing of many design optimization problems.
+The MDO Agent Deck is an agentic AI framework that enables conversational pre-processing, simulation, optimization, and post-processing for a wide range of design optimization problems.
 Currently, we support the airfoil, wing, and aircraft agents.
 The AI agent can be installed locally or on an HPC.
+If you are new to the MDO Agent Deck, we recommend starting with the local installation.

 ## Installation (local computers)

-The local installation works for Linux, Windows, and MacOS, and it is the easist way to run the agents with small cases.
-If you plan to run larger cases, e.g., wing aero-structural optimizatin, you need to install the agents on an HPC.
+The local installation works for Linux, Windows, and MacOS, and it is the easiest way to run the agents with small cases.
+If you plan to run larger cases, e.g., wing aero-structural optimization, you need to install the agents on an HPC.

 ### Step 1.
 Install a LLM client

 We need to first install an LLM client's command line interface (CLI).
 The MDO Agent Deck supports three LLM clients: Codex, Claude Code, and Gemini, but here you need to install **ONLY ONE** CLI client, and the Codex CLI is recommended.

-**MacOS/Linux:**
+**MacOS/Linux (Terminal):**

 Codex CLI: `npm install -g @openai/codex`